lbariogl/FemtoCoalescence/README.md

 # FemtoCoalescence

-This repository contains software to compute Coalescence parameter from theory, The structure of the repositoyry is exactly same that of Gentle Femto It uses some of the function defined in CATS therefore it's usage is restricted to FemTUM group E62 only.
+This repository contains software to compute Coalescence parameter from theory
-Use of this repository is complitely personal and before a permission from Dimitar Mehaylov and Bernhard Hohlweger is must.

 Before the installation make sure
 - to have ROOT6 installed